dschmenk/PLASMA/doc/Preview Version 1.0.md

 12. Library Documentation.
 Preliminary documentation is available on the Wiki: https://github.com/dschmenk/PLASMA/wiki

 13. Significant effort has gone into VM tuning and speeding up module loading/dynamic linking.

+14. The VM zero page usage has changed.
+If you write assembly language routines, you will need to rebuild.

 # Thanks